microsoft/DeepSpeedExamples/benchmarks/inference/mii/README.md

 ## Running an End-to-End Example

 To quickly experience the end-to-end process of running our benchmark and generating plots, you can use the `run_example.sh` Bash file.
 This script is designed to execute the benchmark with a specific configuration, providing a hassle-free way to observe the performance under defined parameters.
+The resulting plots will be saved in the charts directory.
+We have also included these plots in the chart_example directory as a reference.

 ### Configuration Details: